YahnisElsts/admin-notices/README.md

 Show the notice only on the specified admin page(s). `$screenId` can be either the screen ID of a page (i.e. a string), or an array of screen IDs.

-See [Admin Screen Reference](https://codex.wordpress.org/Plugin_API/Admin_Screen_Reference) for a list of screen and their IDs.
+See [Admin Screen Reference](https://codex.wordpress.org/Plugin_API/Admin_Screen_Reference) for a list of screens and their IDs.
 In the case of plugin and theme admin pages, the screen ID is usually the same as the value returned by the `add_*_page()` function.

 Example:
 ```php